 Warm-coloured flowers are arranged by a pendulous spike that'll develop each year, reaching up to 30cm in height.
 Each flower can last up to several days during the late winter to mid springtime, with the overall blooming process spanning several weeks.
 Whilst the plant is flowering, be sure to keep the plant on the drier side to life in a sun-filled environment (windowsill, semi-heated conservatory, etc.).

-Repot every two years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
-For those situated in a darker location, introduce an extra amount of perlite and grit into the deeper portion of the pot to downplay over-watering risks.
-Click on this link for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.
+Repot every two to three years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock which would otherwise cause lower yellowing leaves, stunted growth and even plant death in some extreme cases.

 Keep an eye out for scale, spider mites & mealybugs.
 For more info on how to address any of these issues, hit this link.
 Common diseases with Gasteria are root, crown or heart rot, sun-scald, soft rot, scabs, nematodes, leaf-spot disease and powdery mildew.
 Identifying Common Houseplant Diseases & Viruses